soshishimada/DecafDatasetScript/README.md

     bash install_conda.sh
     ```

-2) For installing the same versions of torch and pytorch3D as the ones we used, you can run the commands below.
+2) For installing the same versions of torch and pytorch3D as the ones we used, you can run the command below.
 Please see their [official page](https://pytorch3d.org/) for more details.
-First, make sure again the virtual environment in which the packages are installed in the last step is activated ("decaf_env" is the conda environment in this example):
     ```bash
-    conda activate decaf_env
-    ```
-    Then run:
-    ```bash
-    pip install torch==1.12.1 --index-url https://download.pytorch.org/whl/cu113&&git clone https://github.com/facebookresearch/pytorch3d.git&&cd ./pytorch3d&&git checkout tags/v0.7.2&&pip install -e .&&cd ..
+    pip install torch==1.12.1 --index-url https://download.pytorch.org/whl/cu113&&git clone https://github.com/facebookresearch/pytorch3d.git&&cd ./pytorch3d&&git checkout tags/v0.7.2&&pip install -e .&&cd..
     ```

 ## Example scripts